lth1013/my-class-repo/course-content/04-Web-APIs/activities/29-Evr_Git-Pull-Request/README.md

 ![Near the top of the pull-request-demo repo page, a pink arrow points to the green "Compare & pull request" button.](images/07-create-new-pr.png)

 If you see this message, select the "Compare & pull request" button.
 If you don't see this message, don't worry!
-You can click on the "Pull requests" tab at the top of the sc  reen.
+You can click on the "Pull requests" tab at the top of the screen.
 This will take you to the pull request hub.
 On this page, you can open a pull request by clicking on the green "New pull request" button, like in the following image:

 ![Near the top-right corner of the pull request hub page, a pink circle highlights the green "New pull request" button.](images/08-new-pr.png)